gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classPolarFootFinder.md

 ## Detailed Description

-Calculates the spline representation of the advection field and uses it together with a time-stepping method to solve the characteristic equation.
+Calculates the interpolation representation of the advection field and uses it together with a time-stepping method to solve the characteristic equation.
 The space in which the advection field is expressed and the space in which foot-finding is performed are selected at compile time via `FFSpace` and `AFSpace`.